This post may contain affiliate links. Check out our disclosure for more information.

 6. Be prepared to negotiate

-Lastly, understand that selling your RV direct to consumer isn’t like walking into a dealer.
+Lastly, understand that selling your RV to prospective buyers isn’t like a dealer trade.

 If you sell your RV to a local dealer, they’ll offer a certain amount and you either take it or leave it (and it will be less than you can sell it for directly).